Ldtenacity/LdTenacity/README.md

 **Intrduction**

 Note: My github is on maintainaince, there are 30+ projects (includs team & personal projects in courses, research projects).
-I will take maybe 1-2 months to make the code and documents look fine(since final is coming...), if you are interested in some of them, send a message to my email(ldtenacity666@outlook.com) and I will give you a copy.
+I will take maybe 1-2 months to make the code and documents look fine(since final is coming...), if you are interested in some of them, send a message to me(ldtenacity666@outlook.com) and I will give you a copy.

 Projects Overview:
 1. GNN (data augmentation & MAG)